akhilsrivatsa/SecureHash/README.md

 parent process the output hash string and then the parent assigns new work to the child.
 With this local parallelism is achieved.
 The parent acts as a supervisor and is also responsible for restarting the child when it fails.
-Currently the no of processes spawned in each child actor is Number of Cores * 8.
+Currently the no of processes spawned in each child actor is Number of Cores * 32 as after exhaustive testing we concluded that the performance in converging for around 32 processes per core, with no further significant improvement.

 **Client**